Stnaire/gulp-yaml-packages/README.md

 They are then executed in the order they were defined in the array.

 Built-in processors are executed in the following order:
-`typescript, coffee, sass, less, cssurlajuster, image`.
+`typescript, coffee, sass, less, cssurladjuster, image`.

 If you need to execute a custom processor before the `sass` processor for example, you can do: